tpgus343/EX2-/README.md

-# Milvus and PostgreSQL (pgvector) Docker Setup Guide
+# Milvus  Docker Setup Guide

 This document explains how to set up Milvus and PostgreSQL with the pgvector extension in a Docker environment.
 Additionally, it covers the steps to connect to Milvus from Jupyter and use it for data insertion and similarity search.